mo-arvan/IS21-CS-E2E/README.md

 where  `old_wavscp`  is say  `data/train/wav.scp`.  `new_wavscp`  contains the right paths.
 If it is correctly setup, replace `old_wavscp` with `new_wavscp`  i.e.  `data/train/wav.scp`  should contain the right paths (same for  `data/test/wav.scp`).`

+### Models Setup Instructions

+Download the Hindi-CS and Bengali-CS models, and extract then in `models` folder

 ### Feature Extraction